 UHY Advisors (UHY) is pleased to present our qualifications to serve the City of Gainesville, Florida (the City).
-We understand that the City is seeking a qualified consultant to coordinate the distribution of funds it has been granted from the ARPA (American Rescue Plan Act) - State and Local Fiscal Recovery Fund via the State of Florida.
-We understand that the City has allocated \$7 million of these funds to non-profit organizations within the boundaries of the City of Gainesville and is seeking qualified organizations to assist in equitably managing the distribution of funds.
+We understand that the City is seeking a qualified consultant familiar with federal grant guidance, administration, oversight, compliance, and reporting to assist with the ARPA funds, but also any funds that may become available to the City through other government agencies in the future.
 The ARPA funding that the City will expend has the potential to transform the City, if managed effectively and efficiently.